How to Get a Cigarette Smell Out of Leather Furniture

 You can argue that vinegar doesn’t have the best smell, but this common kitchen item could ultimately be the best solution to stubborn cigarette smell.
 After all, vinegar is considered one of the most effective natural fresheners.
 It is also inexpensive.
 The chances are high that you have one right now in your kitchen.

-How do you use vinegar to get rid of the cigarette smell out of leather furniture?
+How do you use vinegar to eliminate the cigarette smell of leather furniture?
 First, dilute vinegar and water following a 1:4 ratio.
 Get a microfiber cloth and dip it in this vinegar solution.
 Alternatively, pour the said solution into a spray bottle.
 You can then apply the vinegar solution directly to the sofa.

-Get a cleaning cloth and gently rub it into the surface of the sofa where you applied the vinegar solution.
-If you’re worried that the vinegar solution would cause discoloration, you can do a quick spot test on the back of the sofa.
+Get a cleaning cloth and gently rub it into the sofa’s surface where you applied the vinegar solution.
+If you’re worried that the vinegar solution will cause discoloration, you can do a quick spot test on the back of the sofa.
 After wiping down the furniture with the vinegar solution, get another clean cloth and dampen it with hot water to remove the vinegar solution.

-For good measure, you can also get rid of the stubborn cigarette smell in the living room or any part of the house where the leather furniture is located.
+You can also get the stubborn cigarette smell in the living room or any part of the house where the leather furniture is located.
 Simply fill several bowls with white sugar and place them in the room.
 Let them sit overnight.
 Another way to do this is to wash the walls and ceilings near the leather furniture with vinegar.
-Don’t rinse off the vinegar, and instead, let it dry completely.
+Don’t rinse off the vinegar; instead, let it dry completely.

 Solution #2: Leather Cleaner